A member of my small group has been invited to Buckingham Palace since her husband is going to be knighted.

 * * *

-Sometimes, especially as the days grow shorter, I wonder if I am going about the spiritual life all wrong.
+I sometimes wonder if I am going about the spiritual life all wrong.

 And so, over the last few weeks, I have been writing down my dreams, hopes, goals and wishes and am praying circles around them.